 - Renewal notice is sent to ADMC in July.

-- ADMC must complete the Renewal form and pay the Renewal fee:
+- ADMC must complete the Renewal form and pay the annual fee:

 - ADMC must provide document upload via a form.

 Document Submission Guidelines

 - Upload documents using the ADMC Document Upload form.